 Combining multiple data sources in one report will help track key metrics more efficiently, removing the hassle of exporting data into spreadsheets, using lookups and pivots, and forcing data into a somewhat understandable chart or graph.

 Multi-source aggregation is even more valuable when you can seamlessly conduct calculations across the different sources.
 Using a reporting platform, like Databox, you can easily create calculations across multiple different data sources.
 For example, if one of your key metrics is Cost Per Lead, you can automatically calculate it using spend data from AdWords and lead data from your CRM.
 Below is an example of simple visit to lead conversion rate calculation, built inside Databox.

 Editors note: Calculations are a beta feature.

-If identifying key metrics and combining multiple data sources are the core steps in the creation of full funnel reporting, then proper distribution is the key for success of the reporting process.
+If identifying key metrics and combining multiple data sources on your in your sales dashboard software are the core steps in the creation of full funnel reporting, then proper distribution is the key for success of the reporting process.

 Distribution starts with making it available to your stakeholders.
 This could include directors, employees, and in FullFunnel’s case, our customers too.

 However, creating a data-driven culture requires transparency that most organizations lack.
 Often, business leaders keep core data close to their chests, keeping stakeholders in the dark about what’s really happening.
 This is often problematic as “you can’t manage a secret,” and without transparency into key metrics, you are in fact creating management barriers.

 To build transparency, consider building a real-time distribution plan of key metrics to key stakeholders.
 Distribution can include the following: